BeppoSAX-WFC catalog of fast X-ray transients: Observations

-Both WFC cameras continuously observed the X-ray sky, except for times when the earth blocked the field of view or when the satellite passed the SAA.
+Both WFC cameras continuously observed the X-ray sky, except for times when the Earth blocked the field of view or when the satellite passed the SAA.
 In the latter case, the cameras were put in standby mode by lowering the high voltage.
-Including times when the earth occulted (part of) the field of view, the sum of the exposure times of both cameras when the pointing was stable and known is 5.33 years or approximately 168 million seconds.
+Including times when the Earth occulted (part of) the field of view, the sum of the exposure times of both cameras when the pointing was stable and known is 5.33 years or approximately 168 million seconds.
 In Fig.~\ref{fig1}, a Galactic map of the coverage is given.
 The WFC did not provide a uniform coverage of the sky.
-In particular, fields around the Galactic center, the Galactic plane, the Crab nebula (opposite the Galactic center), Cygnus and LMC are more exposed.
-The Galactic center and Crab nebula fields were the primary targets for the WFC among the BeppoSAX instruments.
-The maximum coverage was obtained on the ecliptic poles (due to absence of earth occultations there) and is approximately 13 million seconds.
+In particular, the maximum coverage was obtained on the ecliptic poles (due to absence of Earth occultations there) and is approximately 13 million seconds.
+Also, fields around the Galactic center, the Galactic plane, the Crab nebula (opposite the Galactic center), Cygnus and LMC are more exposed.
+The Galactic center and Crab nebula fields were the sole primary targets for the WFC among the BeppoSAX instruments.

 The WFC sensitivity ranged from 10$^{-9}$~\ecs\ (2-10 keV) for a time scale of 10 s, to a few times 10$^{-11}$~\ecs\ for a time scale of 10$^5$~s.
-This implies that it was not sensitive to detect flashes like were discovered by \cite{gotthelf1996} in Einstein data or \cite{sun1998} in ROSAT data.
+This implies that it was not sensitive to detect flashes like those discovered by \cite{gotthelf1996} in Einstein data or \cite{sun1998} in ROSAT data.
 On the other hand, the WFC sensitivity is comparable to that of EP WXT for events shorter than about 50-100 s, while it does not reach the EP-WXT sensitivity for longer durations (see Sect.~\ref{dis}).

 The GRBM was particularly used to detect GRBs.
 When a threshold was exceeded, the instruments triggered into high-resolution data collecting mode.
 The GRBM catalog of GRBs includes 1082 GRBs, one third of which was missed by the on-board trigger logic for various reasons and identified on ground using more sensitive algorithms \citep{frontera2009}.
 Apart from GRB data, the instrument provided rate measurements at 1 s resolution and two bands: nominally 40-700 and $>$100 keV.
 For most of the FXTs reported here, these rate measurements are available.
 Of the 100 putative GRBs detected by the WFC, 79 were detected by the GRBM.